 Bookings are required for all workshops and costs vary, see more on the Newcastle Art Gallery website.
 The gallery is closed on Christmas Day and Boxing Day.
 Open as normal all other days: Tuesday to Sunday 10am – 5pm, and every day during the NSW school holidays.

 The iconic ‘picture palace’ returns with Civic Cinema, with the good old days of seeing a movie at the Civic Theatre once again possible with the installation of a new digital projection widescreen.
 Enjoy the free time of school holidays and settle into air-conditioned comfort with bucket of popcorn in hand to enjoy screenings that kids of all ages will love, including The Polar express, Elliot the Littlest reindeer and more.

 Let the kids run wild in one of the two playgrounds at Blackbutt Reserve.
 Inspired by the natural bushland, the adventure playground at Richley Reserve features rope courses, bridges, swings and slides, an adventure tower, and plenty of space for everyone from toddlers to tweens, and all abilities.

-Hot day?
-City of Newcastle has you covered.
-There’s clean, patrolled beaches and baths for you to take a dip at while enjoying the sun and sand.
-If you’re not near the beach, why not check out a local pool?
-Or pop into any of the 120 playgrounds in the area?
-New playgrounds in Newcastle include Brickworks Park in Wallsend and the Carrington Street Reserve playground in Wallsend or else visit one of your favourite playgrounds.
+Discover another playground.
+Pop into any of the 120 playgrounds in the area or a brand new playground.
+New playgrounds in Newcastle include Stevenson Park in Mayfield West, Brickworks Park in Wallsend and the Carrington Street Reserve playground in Wallsend or else visit one of your favourite playgrounds.